FAAC INCORPORATED ISO9001:2015 Certificate

-FAAC Incorporated received its ISO 9001 certification in May, 2004 from DNV Certification.
+FAAC Incorporated received its ISO 9001 certification in May 2004 from DNV Certification.
 The newest edition of the standard is ISO 9001:2015, published in September 2016.
-FAAC, Inc. was transitioned to this new standard on October 10, 2016 by American Systems Registrar, LLC (ASR).
-While this certification expires after 3 years, FAAC is subject to yearly surveillance audits by the 3rd party auditor from ASR.
-Recertification audits occur on October 9th of every 3rd year.
+FAAC, Inc. was transitioned to this new standard on October 10, 2016, by American Systems Registrar, LLC (ASR).
+While this certification expires after three years, FAAC is subject to yearly surveillance audits by the 3rd party auditor from ASR.

 Brief ISO History

 ISO (International Organization for Standardization) is the world’s largest developer and publisher of International Standards.
 It is a network of the national standards institutes of 159 countries, one member per country, with a Central Secretariat in Geneva, Switzerland, that coordinates the system.
 ISO is a worldwide federation of national standards bodies (ISO member bodies).
 The work of preparing International Standards is normally carried out through ISO technical committees.
 International Standard ISO 9001 was prepared by Technical Committee ISO/TC 176.

 The basis of ISO 9001 is that it promotes the adoption of a process approach when developing, implementing, and improving the effectiveness of a quality management system.
 In turn, this enhances customer satisfaction by meeting customer requirements.
 ISO 9001 is updated and published every seven years or so.
 The current edition from ISO9001:2008 is ISO9001:2015.

 FAAC, Inc. has established, documented, implemented, and maintains a Quality Management System (QMS) to continually improve upon its effectiveness by the requirements of the International Standard ISO 9001.